Global Fukaya category I: -categories and Joyal model structure

+We don't need absolutely everything in this section, particularly we can avoid ever mentioning model categories, but the latter helps with the narrative.
 A very good concise reference for much of this material is Riehl \cite{citeRiehlAmodelstructureforquasi-categories}, which we will mostly follow.
-The material on co-Cartesian fibrations is taken from Lurie \cite[Section 2.4]{citeLurieHighertopostheory.}.
-First let us recall the notion of a Kan complex, which maybe thought of as formalizing the property of a simplicial set to be like the singular set of a topological space.
+The material on various fibrations $\infty$-categories is taken from Lurie \cite[Section 2.4]{citeLurieHighertopostheory}.
+First let us recall the notion of a Kan complex, which may be thought of as formalizing the property of a simplicial set to be like the singular set of a topological space, defined in Section \ref{section:simplexCategory}.